Philip Ashton

 About

 Phil Ashton joined the Urban Planning and Policy Program at UIC in August 2005.
-Initially trained as a political scientist and an urban planner, he worked as a technical assistance provider for existing and startup consumer cooperatives in Canada and the United States.
+Initially trained as a political scientist and an urban planner, he worked as a technical assistance provider and trainer for existing and startup housing and consumer cooperatives in Canada and the United States.
 For six years, he was a research associate at the Center for Urban Policy Research at Rutgers University, investigating neighborhood change in Newark, NJ and large scale urban redevelopment in Camden, NJ.
-He has consulted on issues related to housing policy, mortgage discrimination, lending disparities, and access to credit.
+He has consulted on issues related to housing policy, mortgage discrimination, and privatization.

-A second line of research examines urban governance through the lens of financial markets and financialization.
-Here, his approach examines the use of financial instruments and strategies as modes of problem-solving, along with the new kinds of uncertainties and exposures those introduce to policy-making.
+Currently, Phil is engaged in two long-term research projects.
+A first project examines emergent forms of local financial "statecraft," assessing how cities are exposed to new uncertainties as they assemble political capacity by turning to private financial actors and instruments.
 With his colleagues Rachel Weber (UIC) and Marc Doussard (UIUC), Phil has done work on the role of investment banks and infrastructure funds in producing the growing market for urban infrastructure assets, including long-term leases for Chicago’s Skyway and parking meters.
-He has recently turned this work towards analysis of new financial models associated with local climate action, investigating the tensions and contradictions set in motion as cash-strapped localities position energy retrofits of public buildings as opportunities for private financial investment.
-This latter project is the focus of a Visiting Professor appointment at l'Université Gustave Eiffel in Paris, where he works with colleagues at the Laboratoire Techniques Territoires et Sociétés (LATTS).
+He has recently turned this approach towards local climate action planning, examining how decarbonization initiatives unfold within the financial apparatuses and logics of local austerity.
+Focusing on innovative public building retrofit programs in Chicago and elsewhere, this research examines the tensions and contradictions set in motion as public buildings and their technical systems are repositioned as assets for private investors or creditors.
+He has developed an international dimension to this work under the aegis of a Visiting Professor appointment at l'Université Gustave Eiffel in Paris, where he works with colleagues at the Laboratoire Techniques Territoires et Sociétés (LATTS).

 Selected Publications